mattetti/sm-808/README.md

 * Your code will be executed on the command line or in the browser.
 * Try to keep external dependencies to a minimum.
 * See next section to see what to output.
+* The output isn't expected to be in sync with the tempo/BPM (bonus points if you manage to do it).

 ### Expected output